Indicative/Python/README.md

 Sample usage:

-    // First call init() with your project's API key init('Your-API-Key-Goes-Here');
+    // As part of your app's startup process, call init() with your project's API key init('Your-API-Key-Goes-Here');

     // Then record events with a single method call